-

 10:50

-Fireside Chat: Doing More with Less - Budget Constraints and Tool Rationalisation
+Panel: Doing More with Less Budget- Constraints and Tool Rationalisation

 This interactive discussion explores how to optimise sourcing, consolidate tools, and make smarter budget decisions.
 Join us to share your experiences, discuss trade-offs, and uncover practical strategies to streamline operations, reduce costs, and maximise value from existing investments.